TVL - total value of liquidity locked inside the pool. It changes when liquidity is withdrawn or deposited to the pools.

 APR - estimated yearly return on liquidity provided, based on the past bridging activity.

-Deficit - the state when the pool’s Balance is lower than the TVL (caused by bridging the assets out of the pool).
+Reserve deficit - the state when the Imbalance is negative (caused by bridging the assets out of the pool).

-Surplus - the state when the pool’s Balance is higher than the TVL (caused by bridging the assets into the pool).
+Reserve surplus - the state when the Imbalance is positive (caused by bridging the assets into the pool).

 Earned - rewards on liquidity provided.
 They will be credited to your wallet during any operation involving the liquidity pool (i.e., depositing, withdrawing, claiming).

-The pool’s Balance is the representation of the bridging activity.
-Every time the assets are bridged into or out of the pool, they adjust the Balance.
-More assets bridged out of the pool create a deficit (the Balance becomes lower than TVL).
-In contrast, when more assets are bridged into the pool, it creates a surplus in the liquidity calculations.
+More assets bridged out of the pool create a reservedeficit.
+In contrast, when more assets are bridged into the pool, it creates a reserve surplus in the liquidity calculations.